RawanBee/JoeysFood/README.md

 2. Poor details page design
 3. Lack of pagination OR load more feature for the list of items
 4. Accessability

+#### Lessons learned

+- It is been a while since I last used ReactJS without a state management library, considering the components tree and avoiding props drilling were fun to deal with.